milkymap/omnimcp/README.md

 {
   "elevenlabs": {
     "hints": [
-      "when user asks to generate audio: speech or music, use background mode", "proactively play audio when relevant"
+      "When the user requests audio generation (speech or music), always execute in background mode", "Proactively offer to play audio using the ElevenLabs tool when contextually relevant" ]
-    ]
   }
 }